Dr Bronner’s Magic Liquid Soap – Lunch at Tibits

 From this long post, I would love for my readers to take away a few things –

-1) I would never tell people what to and what not to eat, but when it comes to meat always buy the best you can afford – grass fed or organic if possible.
-To those who say it’s too expensive, you’ll be pleasantly surprised if you go to your local butchers (plus you’ll be support your local area’s business), and besides, what price do you put on the world, and your health?
+1) I would never tell people what to and what not to eat, but when it comes to meat always buy the best you can afford – grass-fed or organic if possible.
+To those who say it’s too expensive, you’ll be pleasantly surprised if you go to your local butchers (plus you’ll be supporting your local area’s business), and besides, what price do you put on the world, and your health?

 2) Buy Farmageddon – The True Cost of Cheap Meat, written by Philip Lymbery, and read it!